ArtisanMobile/devdocs/_posts/user-guide/2014-06-10-campaign-create-in-app.md

 To access these editing options, navigate to the 'Campaigns' area in Artisan and click the Campaign you wish to edit.

 <div class="note note-hint">
   <p><strong>NOTE:</strong> Editing a currently-running In-App Campaign <strong>does not</strong> reset the event triggers for users who have already seen the campaign.
-If the campaign is set so that it is triggered 'Only Once' and the user has already seen it, editing the campaign will not cause them to see it again (unless you chance the trigger so it is no longer 'Only Once').</p>
+If the campaign is set so that it is triggered 'Only Once' and the user has already seen it, editing the campaign will not cause them to see it again (unless you change the trigger so it is no longer 'Only Once').</p>
 </div>